Killing of Keith and Nolven Absalon: Response

 The New People's Army (NPA) issued a statement apologizing for the "unnecessary and unintended" deaths of Keith and Nolven Absalon.
 The Absalons rejected the apology.
 The Department of the Interior and Local Government (DILG), the Armed Forces of the Philippines, the Philippine National Police, as well as the Commission on Human Rights (CHR) urged the NPA to surrender those who were involved in the incident so that they could be tried in court.
 The CHR also condemned the NPA saying the use of landmine violates international humanitarian law and launched its own investigation on the incident.
 The NPA has refused to surrender those responsible from the blast, insisting that the organization has authority over their members.

 The Makabayan bloc of the House of Representatives condemned the blast which they characterize as a "military action" by the NPA while also welcoming the communist group's apology saying they are looking forward to "full and impartial investigation into the incident".
 They also urged the victims of the blast to file complaint to the Joint Monitoring Committee (JMC) which deals with cases on alleged non-compliance of the Communist Party of the Philippines (CPP) and the NPA, or the government and its security forces on the Comprehensive Agreement on Respect for Human Rights and International Humanitarian Law (CARHRIHL).
 It also called for the "full reactivation" of the JMC and the resumption of peace talks between the Philippine government and the CPP-NPA citing "The Absalons' deaths and the rising number of CARHRIHL violations by the PNP-AFP".

 The DILG in response to the Makabayan bloc's statements, said that the JMC has long been defunct for years already and said the Makabayan bloc is misleading the Absalons.
 The department also urged the Makabayan bloc and its allies to pressure the NPA to surrender those who were responsible for the blast and to condemn the group for their production and usage of anti-personnel mines.
 The Office of the Presidential Adviser on the Peace Process also rejected the Makabayan bloc's calls for the resumption of peace talks, saying that the localized peace negotiations and "whole-of-nation" approach of the national government to the Communist rebellion is already working.
+Akbayan also criticize the Makabayan bloc's reaction, and dared the Makabayan bloc to condemn all type of violence committed by the NPA.

 Hermogenes Esperon Jr., speaking as the vice chairman of the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC), concluded that the NPA really intended to kill Keith Absalon, due to his popularity as an athlete and his sports program for the youth – which Esperon says competes with the NPA's youth recruitment program.

 A nationwide cycling event initiated by various local and national government agencies named the "Bike for Peace and Justice for Kieth Absalon" was held on July 17, 2021, as a protest against the CPP-NPA.